Berkeley-Large-RAG/RAG-DS-Serve/docs/index.md

 ---
 <br/>

-## Technical design
+## Technical Design

-**Approximate Nearest Neighbor (ANN) Search**: ANN is the backbone of DS Serve.
+### Approximate Nearest Neighbor (ANN) Search
+ANN is the backbone of DS Serve.
 We support two high-performance ANN backends:

+1. **FAISS IVFPQ**
-1. **FAISS IVFPQ**: DS Serve incorporates FAISS IVFPQ, which reduces memory usage and latency by partitioning the vector space into clusters and avoiding full comparisons.
-In our setting, FAISS supports inference within 200 ms at ~100GB memory overhead, achieving **>200+ QPS** end-to-end.
+   DS Serve incorporates FAISS IVFPQ, which reduces memory usage and latency by partitioning the vector space into clusters and avoiding full comparisons.
+   In our setting, FAISS supports inference within 200 ms at ~100 GB memory overhead, achieving **>200 QPS** end-to-end.

+2. **DiskANN**
-2. **DiskANN**: For even higher throughput, DS Serve integrates **DiskANN**, a disk-based approximate nearest neighbor search system.
+   For even higher throughput, DS Serve integrates **DiskANN**, a disk-based approximate nearest neighbor search system.
    DiskANN achieves **>1000 index-level QPS** and **~200+ end-to-end QPS** at ~200 GB RAM, making it ideal for high-throughput production deployments while maintaining competitive accuracy.
-DiskANN also uses implicit reranking which achieves obvious accuracy improvements on downstream tasks than **ANN** and even beats **Exact Search** on the MMLU task set.
+   DiskANN also uses implicit reranking which achieves obvious accuracy improvements on downstream tasks compared to **ANN** and even beats **Exact Search** on the MMLU task set.

+### Exact Search
-**Exact Search**: This mode is used to boost search accuracy by computing exact similarities between queries and passages instead of using approximation.
+This mode boosts search accuracy by computing exact similarities between queries and passages instead of using approximation.

+### Diversity Search
-**Diversity Search**: Search results often suffer from information overlap, like nearly identical text chunks, so we offer a Diverse Search option to improve overall coverage of the results.
+Search results often suffer from information overlap, like nearly identical text chunks, so we offer a **Diverse Search** option to improve overall coverage of the results.
 To do this, we apply maximal marginal relevance (MMR) on candidates returned by ANN to penalize redundant information.
-In our use cases, we find Diverse Search substantially improves user experience by eliminating redundant texts.
+In our use cases, we find **Diverse Search** substantially improves user experience by eliminating redundant texts.

 ---
 <br/>